pallets-eco/cachelib/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Report a bug in Cachelib (not other projects which depend on Cachelib)
+about: Report a bug in CacheLib (not other projects which depend on CacheLib)
 ---

 <!--
-This issue tracker is a tool to address bugs in Cachelib itself.
+This issue tracker is a tool to address bugs in CacheLib itself.
 Please use Pallets Discord or Stack Overflow for questions about your own code.

 Replace this comment with a clear outline of what the bug is.